Connected Science Community and Mathematics PhD Program

 – join a Community of PhD students across all College of Science departments, who learn from each other, collaborate, and draw on one other’s experience;

-– develop Career and Core Skills and inside knowledge of the outstanding career opportunities open to PhD graduates;
+– develop Career and Core Skills and inside knowledge of the outstanding career opportunities open to our PhD graduates;

 – explore Cross-Disciplinary Research to help you solve pressing research challenges; and